A weekend in Boston

 On our last day we went back to Cambridge to visit Harvard Square and go on a guided tour of this prestigious place of learning – Boston is absolutely bristling with places of education and you will pass famous MIT on your way to Harvard.
 The Harvard tour was led by one of the current students and was excellent!

 Eating and drinking in Boston

 An excellent way to find your next meal is to go on a walking tour through some of the ethnic neighbourhoods of the city, like Little Italy and Chinatown where you will find dozens of restaurants jostling each other for a share of your business.
-Perhaps we just made lucky choices, but wherever we went the food was great, the portions were enormous and you will definitely not leave hungry.
+Perhaps we just made lucky choices, but wherever we went the food in Boston was great, the portions were enormous and you will definitely not leave hungry.
 For Italian try Maggiano’s Little Italy on Columbus Ave, Downtown – this one was opposite our hotel – and for the best Maine Lobster you are likely to find head for Legal Seafoods; they have branches all over Boston and most have a special New England Lobster and Clam Chowder meal which was outstanding – I am still dreaming about the lobster!
 I hear the nightlife in Boston is great, but we were too tired every night to contemplate partying – such a shame; give yourself more than a weekend in Boston and you can do it all!